Your Trail Company:

 Sole Proprietorship

-• Structure: Easiest to set up; one person owns it.
+Structure: Easiest to set up; owned and operated by one person.

-• Taxes: Income is reported on your personal tax return (Schedule C).
-No separate business taxes.
+Taxes: Income and expenses are reported on your personal tax return using Schedule C. No separate business tax filing.

-• Liability: No separation between personal and business liability — your personal assets (house, savings) are at risk if there’s a lawsuit or debt.
+Liability: No legal separation between personal and business finances — your personal assets (like your home or savings) are at risk if the business incurs debt or is sued.

 LLC (Limited Liability Company)

-• Structure: A separate legal entity from you.
-Owned by one (single-member) or more (multi-member) people.
+Structure: A separate legal entity from you.
+Can be owned by one person (single-member) or multiple people (multi-member).

 S-Corporation (S-Corp)

-• Taxes: Profits and losses pass through to the owner’s personal return (like an LLC), but you avoid some self-employment tax by paying yourself a “reasonable salary” and taking the rest as distributions.
+Taxes: Profits pass through to the owner’s personal return (like an LLC), avoiding double taxation.
+You must pay yourself a “reasonable salary” (subject to payroll taxes), and remaining profits can be taken as distributions (not subject to self-employment tax).

 LLC taxed as an S-Corp

-• You still get liability protection of an LLC.
+Liability: You still get liability protection of an LLC

-• Best for: Trail businesses with steady, predictable profits who want the protection of an LLC but lower self-employment tax.
+Best for: Trail businesses with steady, predictable profits that want the legal simplicity of an LLC and the tax savings of an S-Corp.

 Business Registration